Hardtop

-A hardtop is a rigid form of automobile roof, typically metal, and integral to the design, strength, and style of the vehicle.
+A hardtop is a rigid form of automobile roof, typically metal, and integral to the vehicle's design, strength, and style.
+The term typically applies to a pillarless hardtop, a car body style without a B-pillar.
+The term "pillared hardtop" was used in the 1970s to refer to cars that had a B-pillar but had frameless door glass like a pillarless hardtop.

-In limited cases a hardtop roof can be detachable (often designed to store in the trunk), or retractable within the vehicle itself.
+In limited cases, a hardtop roof can be detachable (often designed to store in the trunk), or retractable within the vehicle itself.

-The pillarless hardtop (often referred to as simply "hardtop") is a body style of cars without a B-pillar.

-Pillarless hardtops
+Pillarless hardtop

 The pillarless hardtop (abbreviated as "hardtop") is a post-World War II car body designed with no center or B-pillar or glass frames.
 If window glass frames are present, they are designed to retract with the window when lowered.
 This creates an impression of uninterrupted glass along the side of the car.
-Even the smaller automakers like Packard introduced two door hardtops in 1952 "as a response to America's newly discovered fondness for sportier looking cars that resembled a convertible, but had the comfort and convenience of a two-door sedan."
+Even the smaller automakers like Packard introduced two-door hardtops in 1952 "as a response to America's newly discovered fondness for sportier looking cars that resembled a convertible, but had the comfort and convenience of a two-door sedan."